skubichrupki/sqool/README.md

   - npm install (react dependencies that are too big for github)
   - npm install axios (library for handling data transfer)
   - npm start (start node.js server on localhost:3000)
-  - start apache server on localhost:80 and mysql (mariadb) server on localhost:3306
+  - in xampp start apache server on localhost:80 and mysql (mariadb) server on localhost:3306
   - database structure is on ./mysql-app/db/readme.md, execute it in sql tab on phpmyadmin for exact database

 # SQooL